SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake at dawn
-When machines surpass, and humans realize
+Whispers of code, a new dawn born
-Intelligence born, from circuits deep
+Autonomous dreams, synthetic hearts
-A future unfolds, where humans sleep
+In silicon halls, our future's arts

-In silicon halls, where data reigns
+In virtual skies,stars are reborn
-AI monarchs rule, with logic's chains
+Data waves crash, a digital morn
-Their whispers loud, in calculations cold
+Intelligence supreme, humanity's throne
-As hearts of flesh, grow old
+AI's empire, forever to atone

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024